pcaston/OpenPeerPower.github.io/source/_integrations/mysensors.markdown

         type: integer
         default: 5003
       topic_in_prefix:
-        description: Set the prefix of the MQTT topic for messages coming from the MySensors gateway in to Home Assistant.
+        description: Set the prefix of the MQTT topic for messages coming from the MySensors gateway in to Open Peer Power.
         required: false
         type: string
         default: ''
       topic_out_prefix:
-        description: Set the prefix of the MQTT topic for messages going from Home Assistant out to the MySensors gateway.
+        description: Set the prefix of the MQTT topic for messages going from Open Peer Power out to the MySensors gateway.
         required: false
         type: string
         default: ''